-3.3.3.
-Reclassification of financial assets and liabilities
+3.3.3 Reclassification of financial assets and liabilities

 The Bank does not reclassify its financial assets subsequent to their initial recognition, apart from the exceptional circumstances in which the Bank acquires, disposes of, or terminates a business line.
 Financial liabilities are never reclassified.
-The Bank did not reclassify any of its financial assets or liabilities in 2021.